benmiller314/cdm2019fall/plans/lesson-26.md

 Take 5ish minutes to think on the page.
 I won't collect this, but I will suggest that you return to these when writing your end-of-semester reflection – over the next week! – and I will ask for some volunteers to share in a few minutes.

 EXT: What personal skillsets do you feel like you now possess, that you might offer to a team of digital media composers?
+Has this changed over the course of the project?
+The semester?

 Let's hear at least 2-3 of these before we move on; they might spark some ideas for others!